temple-geography/gis-application-development/documentation/sphinx_getting_started.md

 ]
 ```

 For aesthetics, you can change the html theme as well.
-Try `'sphinx_rtd_theme'` instead of the default (currently alabaster.
+Try `'sphinx_rtd_theme'` instead of the default (currently alabaster).

 #### Step 4: Creating .rst Files from Python Files

 Run `sphinx-apidoc`.
-To specify output path and sourcepath, use `-o . .` this command specificaly would use current folder as output path and look for .py files in the current folder.
+To specify output path and sourcepath, use `-o . .`.
+This command specificaly would use the current folder as the output path and look for .py files in the current folder.
 This will create an .rst file for each python file based on the docstrings in them.

 #### Step 5: Adding .rst Files to your Table of Contents